8 DIY Fall Simmer Pot Gift Recipes For Cozy Magic

 Safety, Storage, and Presentation

-When gifting simmer pot jars, it’s thoughtful to include a tag with a few gentle reminders.
+When gifting simmer pot jars, it’s thoughtful to include a tag with a few reminders.
 Let recipients know not to leave their simmer pot unattended, to keep an eye on the water level and refill as it evaporates, and to compost or discard the ingredients once the fragrance has faded.

 Dried ingredients will keep beautifully for several weeks if stored in a cool, dry place, while jars that include fresh fruit should be used within just a few days.